Code-the-Dream-School/python-essentials-v1/lessons/11AdvancedDataVisualizationTechniques.md

 2. Do a `git init`.
 3. Create a `.gitignore` file.
 You can copy the one from `python_homework`, but be sure you know why that one says what it does.
 4. Create a virtual environment called `.venv`.
 See the README.md for `python_homework` if you don't remember how this is done.
 5. Create a `requirements.txt` file.
 This should include the following packages.
-These will aos cover the optional streamlit lesson.
+These will also cover the optional streamlit lesson.
     - numpy
     - pandas
     - matplotlib